Medication Termination Overview

 You can choose a medication termination if the first day of your last menstrual period was less than nine weeks (63 days) ago.

-- Some women feel the process is more natural and less stressful than a surgical termination.
+- they feel the process is more natural and less stressful than a surgical termination

-- It can be carried out early on in the pregnancy.
+- it can be carried out early on in the pregnancy (from 6 weeks)

-- Some women feel they have more privacy and control as the termination happens at home.
+- they feel they have more privacy and control as the termination happens at home.

-If you are unsure about your decision to have a termination, contact us to request a counselling appointment.
+If you are unsure about your decision to have a termination, contact us to request a pregnancy options appointment.